 On March 15, 2000, the Parking Authority of the Town of West New York entered into an agreement to lease office facilities for a 15-year period with the West New York Housing Corporation, a New Jersey Not-for-Profit Corporation.
 The Authority will rent commercial office space at a minimum annual rental of \$42,000 with adjustments on the fifth (5th) and tenth (10th) anniversaries of the lease to the then market rate for the rental of the premises.
 The maximum increase of base rent will not exceed 3% of the previous minimum net rent.
 The Authority is also responsible for its pro-rata share of pass-through expenses, such as real estate taxes, insurance, maintenance and other expenses.
-Total rent expense for each of the years ended December 31, 2013 and 2012 was \$42,000.
+Total rent expense for each of the years ended December 31, 2014 and 2013 was \$42,000.
+The Authority is in negotiation with the West New York Housing Corporation to renew their lease agreement.
+Until an agreement is to be reached, the Authority will continue to make same amount of monthly payments.

 The Authority leases photocopiers under a 60 month operating lease requiring monthly payments through July of 2015.
-Lease expense charged to operations amounted to \$1,560 and \$1,560 for the years ended December 31, 2013 and 2012, respectively.
+Lease expense charged to operations amounted to \$1,560 and \$1,560 for the years ended December 31, 2014 and 2013, respectively.